RahulSaini789/spotify-music-insights/README.md

-# Spotify Music Trend Analysis
+# Spotify Music Insights for Audience Engagement & Track Popularity

 This project analyzes track-level musical features to understand which characteristics contribute to higher popularity on Spotify.
 The aim is to translate audio feature patterns into insights that are useful for music producers, playlist curators, and marketing teams.